isaacsutor/pygame/README.md

 Running
-I will be creating an .exe file with the latest working release for easy running when the project is complete (1.30.19)
+I will be creating an .exe file with the latest working release for easy running when the project is complete (TBD)

 Screenshots
 Screenshots will be in this section by 1.30.19